-Prior to joining the Clyde Group, Scott was at Portland where he led a mix of strategic communications and digital projects for the Smithsonian Institution, U.N.
-Foundation, National Restaurant Association and governments of Qatar and Australia, among others.
+Prior to joining Clyde Group, Scott was at Portland where he led a mix of strategic communications and digital projects for the Smithsonian Institution, UN Foundation, National Restaurant Association and the governments of Qatar and Australia, among others.
 An expert in soft power, Scott was a key player in the launch of The Soft Power 30, an index and report measuring the potential influence of nations.
 He has designed and led communications and influence training programs for corporate leaders, senior diplomats and political officials from all over the world.
 He previously served as head of digital at the British Embassy in Washington, DC and co-founded the Digital Diplomacy Coalition, where he continues to serve as a member of their board.

-Scott earned his Bachelor of Arts in Political Science from Hawaii Pacific University and Master of Arts in Diplomacy from Norwich University.
+He earned his Bachelor of Arts in Political Science from Hawaii Pacific University and Master of Arts in Diplomacy from Norwich University.